akfamily/aktools/docs/aktools_version.md

 0.0.73: fix: fix tips

-0.0.72: add: add type hint for cli
+0.0.72: add: add type hint for CLI

 0.0.71: add: add more info to homepage